jeffersonbailey/preserving_digital_culture/class_labs/lab_two/lis2674_2014_lab2_agenda.md

 * Walkthrough and explication of Archivematica microprocesses
 * We have SIP!

-## AIPs & DIPs
+### AIPs & DIPs

 * What's the diff and what's the dealio?

-## PREMIS
+### PREMIS

 * Yes, more metadata - "my eyes! the goggles do nothing" for looking at XML
-* Use sample PREMIS xml document and online XML editor to create a basic PREMIS record
+* Use sample PREMIS XML document and online XML editor to create a basic PREMIS record
 * Discuss events and agents

-## Back on TRAC
+### Back on TRAC

 * Talk through some of the checklist boxes in Section B "Digital Object Management"
 * Discuss how what we did in Lab 1 and Lab 2 do/don't (hypothetically) meets these criteria

-## Donors & Accessions
+### Donors & Accessions

-* We haven't discussed this much, so check out the book "Born Digital: Guidance for Donors, Dealers, and Archival Repositories" [pdf] http://www.clir.org/pubs/reports/pub159/pub159.pdf
+* We haven't discussed this much, so check out the book "Born Digital: Guidance for Donors, Dealers, and Archival Repositories" [pdf] [http://www.clir.org/pubs/reports/pub159/pub159.pdf]

-## Recap, archival principles, Q&A
+### Recap, archival principles, Q&A

 * Linking it all together, from bit-flipping to conceptual models
 * Tools, argot are new but issues remain the same